GypsySpellweaver/challenge-linked-list/REPORT_VALGRIND.md

 ## The C programming language

 I like it.
 Okay, I'll admit; it's not _object-oriented_.
 I have nothing against OO programming in the least.
 Likewise, I have nothing against procedural programming, or functional programming.
 I don't prefer compiled over interpreted (or Java which is neither and both).
-I don't prefer neither nails, screws, nor Crazy-Glue.
+I prefer neither nails, screws, nor Crazy-Glue.
 I don't think using nails to repair a porcelain tea set is a good idea.
 Nor is it efficient to use a hammer to fasten sheet-metal with bolts.
 Sometimes there are several options for getting a task accomplished, and not always is there a clear "best choice."
 The developer that is competent in more than one language, coding style, framework, or stack, has more tools to choose from, and has a better than average chance of not only having the "right tool for the job" but also knowing why the chosen tool _is_ the right one.

 So...
 I like C. Not sure when it will happen, but I look forward to learning more about C, and becoming competent enough in C to add it to my own set of tools.
 Since they are closely related, I presume that C++ will get similar attention from me as C will.
 Perhaps even simultaneously.